unrealspeech/unrealspeech-js/README.md

 Unreal Speech JavaScript SDK allows you to easily integrate the Unreal Speech API into your JavaScript applications for text-to-speech (TTS) synthesis.
 This package provides convenient methods for working with the Unreal Speech API, including generating speech, managing synthesis tasks, and streaming audio.

+To use the `play` utility, you should have FFmpeg installed on your system

+## FFmpeg Installation

+### Windows

+**Download FFmpeg**: Go to the FFmpeg official website (https://ffmpeg.org/download.html) and download the latest build for Windows.

+### Mac

+**Install Homebrew**: If not already installed, open Terminal and run `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`.

 ## You can install the Unreal Speech JavaScript SDK via npm:

 ```bash